 - Harmonization and mining of deep phenotypes with genetic data for gene-environment associations, health economic analysis, and disease risk modeling;

-- Developing novel methods, resources, and databases for big genomic data analysis using machine learning, data mining, and artificial intelligence on cloud computing environments;
+- Developing novel methods, resources, and databases for big genomic data analysis using data mining and artificial intelligence on cloud computing environments;

 - Developing algorithms and workflows for structural variant calling and analysis from GWAS and sequencing data.